BLCM/BLCMods/index.md

 This repository is for the people at [Shadow's Evil Hideout](https://discord.gg/0YjZxbVBS9b3bXUS)

 A [Wiki](https://github.com/BL2CP/BLCMods/wiki) has been established!
+Share and gain modding knowledge.

+We are now on the [GBX Forums](https://forums.gearboxsoftware.com/t/unofficial-community-patch-thread/1557735)!
+However please only talk about Shadow's Patch and not any custom patches.